-Information request

-- 1. Corporate profile information (including the corporate group's history) - 2.
-Organizational chart (setting out the number of employees, as well as their broad categories of work and activities) - 3.
-Transactional structure: a business flow chart or value chain analysis (from invoicing and settlement, to the actual delivery flow) - 4.
-List of distribution channels and retail outlets if applicable: location, size,
+Information request 1.
+Corporate profile information (including the corporate group's history) 2.
+Organizational chart (setting out the number of employees, as well as their broad categories of work and activities) 3.
+Transactional structure: a business flow chart or value chain analysis (fror invoicing and settlement to the actual delivery flow) 4.
+List of distribution channels and retail outlets if applicable: location, size opening hours, sales revenue, staffing, prices, contractual terms wit customers (consignment/cash sales etc.) including data on the latest three year for sales, revenue and staffing 5.
+List of directors